andyroiiid/harujion/README.md

 3. You should be able to build the project with cmake.

 > Here is a link to [the CMake official tutorial.](https://cmake.org/cmake/help/latest/guide/tutorial/index.html#build-and-test)

+## Sample Game

+A sample game (flappy bird) is included in the `assets` folder.

+Run the engine excutable from the project root directory to play the game.